-By contrast, a characterization of optimal regulation for the general scenario in which exclusion is allowed must also determine the optimal value for $\gamma_t$ .
+By contrast, a characterization of optimal regulation for the general scenario in which exclusion is allowed must also determine the optimal value for γ_t .
 In other words, the optimal regulatory policy for the general scenario must determine as well the degree (if any) of exclusion.
-As mentioned in the Introduction, this scenario can be motivated with reference to market settings in which the monopolist provides an inessential service for a given market or region.
 We develop our results for the optimal degree of exclusion in the next section.